alexherbo2/active-record.rb/chapters/05-active-record-associations-basics/README.md

-# Active Record – Associations
+# Active Record – Associations – Basics

 What good is an active record library if you can’t connect models?